activecollab/shade/docs/en_US.UTF-8/books/shade/index.md

+* Title: User's Guide
-* Title: Shade Help
+* Description: All about working with Shade projects
-* Position: 255
+* Position: 1

 ================================================================